|Above: Hurricane Jerry at 11:30 am EDT September 20, 2019. At the time, Jerry was a Category 1 storm with 85 mph winds. Image credit: NOAA/RAMMB.|

 New African tropical wave may develop early next week

-A tropical wave expected to emerge from the coast of Africa on Saturday has support for development early next week by about 50% of the 70+ members of the 0Z Friday GFS and European model ensemble forecasts—as well as the 0Z Friday operational runs of our three reliable models for prediction tropical cyclone genesis.
+A tropical wave expected to emerge from the coast of Africa on Saturday has support for development early next week by about 50% of the 70+ members of the 0Z Friday GFS and European model ensemble forecasts—as well as the 0Z Friday operational runs of our three most reliable models for predicting tropical cyclone genesis.
 This system is expected to move west then west-northwest later next week.
 While the latest model runs predict that this will most likely be a “fish” storm that will not affect any land areas, it is too early to be making that call yet.
 In their 8 am EDT Friday Tropical Weather Outlook, NHC gave the disturbance 2-day and 5-day odds of development of 10% and 70%, respectively.
 The next name on the Atlantic list of storms is Karen.

 We'll have an update on the flood disaster in Texas from Tropical Storm Imelda later today.